 RED + PINK

-There is so many amazing options we have to eat those red & pinks beautiful ruby hues.
+There are so many amazing options we have to eat those beautiful red & pink colors.

-Lycopene, a powerful antioxidant in tomatoes.
-Tomatoes are so good for you.
+All the reds contain antioxidants, important vitamins, and minerals including Vitamin C. Lycopene, a powerful antioxidant, is found in tomatoes.
 If you can enjoy them, think about a tomato soup this winter.
-All the reds contain antioxidants, important vitamins, and minerals including Vitamin C.

 Beets are jam-packed with all the goodies and they can be enjoyed roasted warm or added to a leafy salad or roasted veggie salad.

-Raspberries a personal favorite we grow.
-High in fiber, antioxidants, vitamin C, and quercetin.
+Raspberries are a personal favorite and are high in fiber, antioxidants, vitamin C, and quercetin.